 To reduce dependency on virgin critical raw materials, minimum recycled content targets in vehicles and components are necessary.
 Usage of recycled material can considerably contribute to reduce environmental impacts from material sourcing.
 For vehicles, already secondary materials such as plastic, steel, aluminum, copper, gold, silver and platinum are available on the marked, but its material circulation and wide application must further be promoted in the automotive sector.
 The Critical Raw Materials Regulation Art.
 29 is planning to define recycled content targets for rare earths in permanent magnets with > 0,2 kg in vehicles.
-We assess the currently proposed recycled content target for plastics of 25 % as not sufficient.
-It is necessary, to increase this target for plastics and, additionally, to make plastic type specific provisions.
-Furthermore, recycled content targets must be expanded to additional material groups such as aluminum/ alloys, magnesium, steel, rare earths and copper.
+The currently proposed recycled content target for plastics of 25 % is to be welcomed.3 However, it is necessary, to increase this target for plastics and, additionally, to make plastic type specific provisions.
+Furthermore, recycled content targets must be expanded to additional material groups such as aluminum/ alloys, magnesium, steel, rare earths and copper, with a clear requirement to use a "closed-loop" system approach.
 Good proposals for recycled content targets can be found in the Impact Assessment under Policy Option PO2C.
 It is also necessary to establish financial incentives in order to promote the use of recyclates in vehicles (e.g. tax adjustments).